bleedingAyush/bleedingAyush/README.md

 ### Hi there, I am Ayush Kumar 👋

-A full-stack developer building apps 👩‍💻.
+A full-stack developer 👩‍💻.

+- 🔨 Loves to build things
+- 🧠 Problem Solver
+- 🧙‍♂️  > Apply and Learn

 **Languages:**